henrybastos/react-search-meal/README.md

 The route used in this project to search the meals is: `www.themealdb.com/api/json/v1/1/search.php?s=<mealName>`.

 - `<mealName>` : The meal desired to search.

+## Debouncing

+The `debounce` function prevents the user from making a request before a certain time has passed since the last word was typed, capping the amount of requests made by the user.

 ## Troubleshooting